rust-lang/rust/src/doc/trpl/traits.md

 but we don’t define a body, just a type signature.
 When we `impl` a trait, we use `impl Trait for Item`, rather than just `impl Item`.

-We can use traits to constrain our generics.
+## Traits bounds for generic functions

+Traits are useful because they allow a type to make certain promises about its behavior.
+Generic functions can exploit this to constrain the types they accept.
 Consider this function, which does not compile:

 ```rust,ignore
 fn print_area<T>(shape: T) {